-I am an Indonesian teacher in Victoria, Australia.
+I am an Indonesian/Spanish teacher in Victoria, Australia.
 In 2015 I started reading and learning about TCI/TPRS.
 I love the philosophy behind this method!
 I have gained new enthusiasm for teaching and seen amazing results with my students.
 This blog documents some of my TCI/TPRS journey so far, and describes some activities that worked well for me.
-Currently I teach Prep - Year 3, so if you also teach these year levels, you may just find some ideas to help you out!
+For many years I taught Prep - Year 3, so if you also teach these year levels, you may just find some ideas to help you out!
+After teaching Indonesian for 10+ years, I am now teaching Spanish to years P - 6.

 Love this idea!
 Just what I need to start my class smoothly, especially in the morning when some kids arrive late or have just had PE and are a little crazy.
 I could adapt this for the younger ones by writing sentences they have to draw…